tinacms/tinacms-site/content/blog/editing-on-the-cloud.md

 You can fire up a development environment using one of these services and have users start making commits from the cloud.

-If this isn't something in which you'd like to manage, you'll eventually be able to host your staging environment through us on `Tina Teams`.
+If this isn't something that you'd like to manage, you'll eventually be able to host your staging environment through us on `Tina Teams`.

 <tip>Depending on your use-case, hosting might be all that you'll need to have your editors editing on the cloud.
 Otherwise, you might consider using `Tina Teams` for some additional functionality detailed below.</tip>